 Stock Options.
-Under the 2005 Long-Term Incentive Plan, the compensation committee or the board may approve the award of grants of incentive stock options and other non-qualified stock options.
-The compensation committee also has the authority to approve the grant of options that will become fully vested and exercisable automatically upon a change in control.
-The compensation committee may not, however, approve an award to any one person in any calendar year options to purchase common stock equal to more than 10% of the total number of shares authorized under the plan, and it may not approve an award of incentive options first exercisable in any calendar year whose underlying shares have a fair market value greater than \$100,000 determined at the time of grant.
-The compensation committee will approve the exercise price and term of any option in its discretion; however, the exercise price may not be less than 100% of the fair market value of a share of common stock on the date of grant.
+Under the 2005 Long-Term Incentive Plan, the Compensation Committee or the Board may approve the award of grants of incentive stock options and other non-qualified stock options.
+The Compensation Committee also has the authority to approve the grant of options that will become fully vested and exercisable automatically upon a change in control.
+The Compensation Committee may not, however, approve an award to any one person in any calendar year for options to purchase common stock equal to more than 10% of the total number of shares authorized under the plan, and it may not approve an award of incentive options first exercisable in any calendar year whose underlying shares have a fair market value greater than \$100,000 determined at the time of grant.
+The Compensation Committee will approve the exercise price and term of any option in its discretion; however, the exercise price may not be less than 100% of the fair market value of a share of common stock on the date of grant.
 In the case of any incentive stock option, the option must be exercised within 10 years of the date of grant.
 The exercise price of an incentive option awarded to a person who owns stock constituting more than 10% of the Company's voting power may not be less than 110% of such fair market value on such date and the option must be exercised within five years of the date of grant.
-As of March 30, 2013, there were outstanding options to purchase 1,105,835 shares of common stock granted under the 2005 Long-Term Incentive Plan, 600,400 of which were exercisable.
+As of March 29, 2014, there were outstanding options to purchase 1,112,735 shares of common stock granted under the 2005 Long-Term Incentive Plan, 568,370 of which were exercisable.
+There were no outstanding options under the 2013 Long-Term Incentive Plan.

 Restricted Stock.
-Under the 2005 Long-Term Incentive Plan, the compensation committee may approve the award of restricted stock subject to the conditions and restrictions, and for the duration that it determines in its discretion.
-As of March 30, 2013, there were 218,478 shares of restricted stock outstanding.
+Under the 2005 Long-Term Incentive Plan, the Compensation Committee may approve the award of restricted stock subject to the conditions and restrictions, and for the duration that it determines in its discretion.
+As of March 29, 2014, there were 209,442 shares of restricted stock outstanding.
+Under the 2013 Long-Term Incentive Plan, there were 8,000 shares of restricted stock outstanding.

 Stock Appreciation Rights.
-The compensation committee may approve the grant of stock appreciation rights, or SARs, subject to the terms and conditions contained in the plan.
+The Compensation Committee may approve the grant of stock appreciation rights, or SARs, subject to the terms and conditions contained in the plan.
 Under the 2005 Long-Term Incentive Plan, the exercise price of a SAR must equal the fair market value of a share of the Company's common stock on the date the SAR was granted.
 Upon exercise of a SAR, the grantee will receive an amount in shares of our common stock equal to the difference between the fair market value of a share of common stock on the date of exercise and the exercise price of the SAR, multiplied by the number of shares as to which the SAR is exercised.

 Performance Awards.
-The compensation committee may approve the grant of performance awards contingent upon achievement by the grantee or by the Company, of set goals and objectives regarding specified performance criteria, over a specified performance cycle.
+The Compensation Committee may approve the grant of performance awards contingent upon achievement by the grantee or by the Company, of set goals and objectives regarding specified performance criteria, over a specified performance cycle.
 Awards may include specific dollar-value target awards, performance units, the value of which is established at the time of grant, and/or performance shares, the value of which is equal to the fair market value of a share of common stock on the date of grant.
 The value of a performance award may be fixed or fluctuate on the basis of specified performance criteria.
 A performance award may be paid out in cash and/or shares of common stock or other securities.